 Ten analog outputs are available at the Analog Signal Break-out Box shown in the photograph above.
-The channels are for force and moments about the x, y, and z axes, and also wheel velocity, wheel position, and acceleration in the X & Z directions.
-All the analog outputs are single ended and isolated from power ground.
+The channels are for force and moments about the x, y, and z axes, and also wheel velocity, Wheel position, Sine, and Cosine.
 All of these channels are also available as digital signals using the CAN Bus signal output.